timarkh/tsakorpus/docs/pipeline.md

 * Morphologically annotated parallel XML convertor (``xml_rnc2json.py``).
 It processes a (possibly annotated) parallel corpus in the (quite simple) XML format used in Russian National Corpus.

-* Exmaralda media-aligned files convertor (``exmaralda_hamburg2json.py``).
-It processes a corpus of manually morphologically annotated and glossed media-aligned files in the Exmaralda format.
-The names of the tiers and some other details are expected to follow the conventions used at IFUU in Hamburg.

 * ELAN media-aligned files convertor (``eaf2json.py``).
 It processes a corpus of media-aligned files in ELAN format.
 The files can have translation of the segments into multiple languages or sentence-level comments, but are not expected to be morphologically analyzed.
 As in the case of the Plain text convertor, this convertor takes a separate XML wordlist with analyses for all or some of the tokens in the corpus, and a separate CSV file with metadata.

 * Fieldworks FLEX glossed texts convertor (``xml_flex2json.py``).
 It processes an XML file with the corpus exported from FLEX.
 Additionally, it can use user-defined rules for adding grammatical tags (e.g. for categories that do not have overt marking and thus are absent from the glosses).

+* Toolbox glossed texts convertor (``toolbox2json.py``).
+It processes a corpus of .tbt glossed files made in Toolbox.
+This convertor is not finished yet.
+Currently, it only processes the baseline and the free translations, but does not process glosses.

+* Exmaralda media-aligned files convertor (``exmaralda_hamburg2json.py``).
+It processes a corpus of manually morphologically annotated and glossed media-aligned files in the Exmaralda format.
+The names of the tiers and some other details are expected to follow the conventions used at IFUU in Hamburg.

 * Plain text questonnaire convertor (``txt_questionnaires2json.py``).
 This is an ad hoc plain text convertor for Beserman Udmurt files that contain single usage examples from the dictionary together with their translations.
+You probably don't need it.

 Before you run a convertor, you have to adjust settings in the ``src_convertors/conf`` directory and put your source corpus files to the ``src_convertors/corpus/%corpus_name%`` directory.
 See src_convertors.md for further details.